Maggie Beer: Early life

-Maggie Beer was born in Sydney in January 1945, to Ronald Ackerman, whose German ancestry was from his paternal grandparents, and Doreen Carter, who had English ancestry from her maternal great-grandparents.
+Maggie Beer was born in Sydney on 19 January 1945, to Ronald Ackerman, who was of German ancestry through his paternal grandparents, and Doreen Carter, who had English ancestry from her maternal great-grandparents.
 Her father's ancestors were gold miners in Hill End in regional New South Wales.
-Beer believed they were Jewish, but this was refuted in an episode of Who Do You Think You Are?, as it emerged that her ancestors had been Catholic for as long as there were records.
+Beer believed they were Jewish, but an episode of Who Do You Think You Are? found that her ancestors had been Catholic for as long as there were records.

-She grew up with her family in Sydney's western suburbs.
+Beer grew up in Sydney's western suburbs.
 Beer's parents faced issues with bankruptcy as she was growing up and re-invented themselves as caterers.
 She stated this contributed to her strong work ethic later in life.
-Beer did not complete her high school education, instead choosing to leave school to help the family at the age of 14 and worked in various jobs, including one as a lift operator in a New Zealand department store and an assistant to a senior geophysicist for BP in Libya before returning to Sydney in 1968.
+Beer did not complete her high school education, and instead left school at the age of 14 to support her family in various jobs, including as a lift operator in a New Zealand department store and an assistant to a senior geophysicist for BP in Libya before returning to Sydney in 1968.
 Beer has traced her passion for food to her childhood: "Food was vital; there was a real interest in food and its quality and an obsession with freshness.
 Cooking was just accepted, it was part of the norm."